 In all cases of unfair trade practices, the consumer would have the option of either applying to the Monopolies Commission under the Monopolies and Restrictive Trade Practices Act, 1969 or to the Forums Constituted under the Consumer Act, 1986.

-- Right to due atte4ntion at appropriate Forums
+4. Right to due attention at appropriate Forums

 Central Consumer Protection Council

 The Central Government is required by the Act to establish by notification a Council to be known as the Central Consumer Protection Council (short form: Central Council).
 Its composition is as follows: